huggingface/chat-ui/README.md

 The chat history is stored in a MongoDB instance, and having a DB instance available is needed for Chat UI to work.

 You can use a local MongoDB instance.
-The easiest way is to spin one up using docker:
+The easiest way is to spin one up is using docker:

 ```bash
 docker run -d -p 27017:27017 --name mongo-chatui mongo:latest